Phillip Island Beachcombing - Treasures From The Sea

 Sea glass is weathered glass which has been frosted and rounded by the sea.
 It could have been rolled in the sea from 20 to 30 years for the characteristic texture and shape.

-Coming from sources such as broken bottles, tableware and shipwrecks sea glass can come in different colours including green and brown, with white (clear) being the most common.
+Coming from sources such as broken bottles, tableware and shipwrecks, sea glass can come in different colours including green and brown, with white (clear) being the most common on our beaches.

 Usually found after king tides or at low tide after a storm, sea glass is popular for making jewellery and decorative pieces such as mosaics.